 - 36 percent in the Swiss cantons,

-- and less than one percent in the Principality of Liechtenstein.
+- 1 percent in the Principality of Liechtenstein.

 The main challenge for a cross-border statistical project is the comparability of statistical data.
 Data collection practices and definitions of indicators often differ significantly among the four participating countries.